shazz/MicroPython-CircuitPython-Experiments/wiki/comparison.md

 ## Boards comparison

+I did a quick comparison of some cool boards currently sole (July 2019).
+I personnaly don't own all of them, only the pygamer and the meowbit.

+### Table

 | Features | Pygamer | Pybadge LC | Pybadge | Meowbit | Brainpad arcade |
 |:----------------------:|:-------------------------------------------:|:-------------------------------------------:|:-------------------------------------------:|:----------------------------------------------:|:-----------------------:|
 | Manufacturer | Adafruit | Adafruit | Adafruit | Kittenbot | GHI |